aescarias/pypiwrap/docs/source/index.rst

 Quickstart
 ----------

-``pypiwrap`` provides three clients for interacting with PyPI:
+pypiwrap provides three clients for interacting with PyPI:

-* :class:`~pypiwrap.client.SimpleRepoClient` allows access to data from the PyPI Simple Repository API (also known as the Index API).
+* :class:`~pypiwrap.client.SimpleRepoClient` allows access to data from the Simple Repository API (also known as the Index API).
 * :class:`~pypiwrap.client.PyPIClient` allows access to data from the PyPI JSON API.
 * :class:`~pypiwrap.client.PyPIFeedClient` allows access to data from the PyPI RSS feeds.

 Examples
 --------

-Example 1: Fetching details about a project
+Example 1: Fetching details about a project.

 .. code-block:: python